developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/setup/index.md

 4. Use SSL certificate "ssl_certificate.pfx" and the private key password for Device Tracker server installation and setup in the sections that follow.

 ####Self-Signed Certificate
 A self-signed certificate can be used for for product demos and trials.
+Procedure to generate a self-signed certificate:
 1. Generate a private key:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`openssl genrsa -des3 -out dtrkdemo.key 2048`<br>
 where "dtrkdemo.key" is the name of the private key.